© Wiley Periodicals, Inc.

 Supplementary Online Material

-Authors are invited to submit supplementary material for their articles to be posted in the electronic version of the AUTISM RESEARCH on Wiley Online Library.
-Supplementary material may include (but is not limited to) video clips, large sections of tabular data, program code, or electronic graphical files that are otherwise not suitable for print media.
+Authors are invited to submit supplementary material for their articles to be posted on Wiley Online Library.
+Supplementary material may include, but is not limited to, video clips, large sections of tabular data, program code, or electronic graphical files that are otherwise not suitable for print media.
 Supplementary material must be submitted at the time of peer review.

 2. Data file types.
 There are no restrictions on file types of the data that you submit.
 Please keep in mind, however, that the more universal the file type the more accessible it is to the community.
 The use of popular compression protocols is highly encouraged.
 If your material is presented in PostScript format, it will be converted to an Adobe Acrobat PDF file.

 3. Publication and Access.
-Supplementary material for published articles will be made available via the online edition of the Journal.
+Supplementary material for published articles will be made available.
+The availability of this material should be indicated in the text of the article where appropriate.

-Movies should be submitted online in QuickTime 4.0 or higher format; .mpeg and .avi files are also acceptable.
+Movies should be submitted online in the following formats: QuickTime 7.0 or higher, .mpeg or .avi files.
 All movies should be submitted at the desired reproduction size and length.
 To avoid excessive delays in downloading the files, movies should be no more than 6MB in size, and run between 30–60 seconds in length.
 Authors are encouraged to use QuickTime's "compress" option when preparing files to help control file size.
 Additionally, cropping frames and image sizes can significantly reduce file sizes.
 Files submitted can be looped to play more than once, provided file size does not become excessive.
 Authors will be notified if problems exist with videos as submitted, and will be asked to modify them.
 No editing will be done to the videos at the editorial office—all changes are the responsibility of the author.

 Linking to Databases